 A notary public is an individual with state certification to witness and authenticate a signature on many kinds of documents.

-- A notary’s duties primarily are related to commercial transactions.
+- A notary's duties apply to documents such as deeds, wills, powers of attorney and commercial transactions.

 - Authorization limit is $100,000 per transaction.